 Investigations into backflow

-The investigation into the feasibility of backflow devices along the length of the Brisbane River is now complete.
+The investigation into the feasibility of backflow devices along the length of the Brisbane River was completed in 2012.

 The technical investigations were carried out in two stages: